Key Takeaways

 Why Remote Work Creates Unique Ergonomic Challenges

-In a traditional office, someone has made at least basic decisions about desk heights, chair quality, and monitor placement.
+In a traditional office, someone – an HR team, a facilities manager, an occupational health specialist – has made at least basic decisions about desk heights, chair quality, and monitor placement.
 At home, you are that person.
-And remote work introduces challenges that do not exist in offices.

 Improvised furniture.
 Dining tables are typically 30 inches high – appropriate for eating, too high for typing.
 Kitchen chairs lack lumbar support, armrests, and height adjustment.
 These furniture mismatches are the primary source of remote work pain.